-- Phase IA The TCC building, - Phase IB The Interpretation Centre and an apartment block; and - Phase 2 A retail and leisure complex, a multi-storey car park with ground floor retail, apartment blocks and a hotel (to be confirmed).
+- Phase IA The TCC building, - Phase IB The Interpretation Centre, a multi-storey car park with ground floor retail; and - Phase 2 A retail and leisure complex, apartment block and a hotel.

 Refer to Figure A for the site outlines for each application to be produced.